DOTisDED/snapshot/README.md

 ## Count number of accounts in a snapshot

-Go to `utils/countAccounts.cjs` and change the `filePath` to the name of the json snapshot you want to check.
+Go to `utils/addTotals.cjs` and change the `snapshotFileName` to a local file path. and uncomment the function call at the bottom of the page so you can run the script directly from the command line.

-`node ./utils/countAccounts.cjs`
+`node ./utils/addTotals.cjs`